Skip to content

 What Is URL Encoding?

-URL encoding and decoding converts between readable URL strings and their percent-encoded equivalents.
+This URL encode decode online tool converts between readable URL strings and their percent-encoded equivalents.
 Encoding replaces unsafe or reserved characters with a percent sign followed by two hexadecimal digits, while decoding reverses the process to recover the original readable string.
 This ensures that special characters like spaces, ampersands, and question marks are transmitted correctly in web addresses and query strings.
 Our tool handles both directions instantly in your browser.

 How to Use URL Encode / Decode